Our school caters for children from Reception to Year Four.

 Years 1 - 4

 We follow the National Curriculum for all subject areas along with other local guidance where applicable (e.g. the Diocese of St. Albans Agreed Syllabus for RE).
 We also use the Inspire Curriculum to support the delivery of the majority of our 'foundation subjects' e.g. History, Geography, Design Technology and Science.
-Please have a look at our KS1 and KS2 Curriculum pages for more information.
+Please have a look at our KS1 and KS2 Curriculum pages for more information - links can be found below.

 Phonics teaching is based on Letters and Sounds and a variety of reading schemes are used including Oxford Reading Tree.